RicoJia/ricojia.github.io/_posts/2022/2022-02-25-deep-learning-face-recognition.markdown

 ### DeepFace

-DeepFace focuses on **learning encodings of input frontal views of face images**.
-It does so by training a single convolutional neural network (CNN) to map each face image to their labels.
+**Contribution:** DeepFace (2014 CVPR) focuses on **learning encodings of input frontal views of face images**.

+**Method:** It does so by training a single convolutional neural network (CNN) to map each face image to their labels.
 They are connected to an FC layer that gets activated by softmax, and outputs class labels.
 The second last layer outputs embeddings (a 4096-vector), so during inference, this layer is often discarded.

 In the deepface paper, they didn't use triplet to train.
 That's the work from FaceNet

+**Rationale behind each method:**

+#### TODO: tech details

+- Max-pooling makes output of conv more robust to local translations.
+How is this correct?
+From an "activation perspective"?
+I'm thinking about the scenario where you have the same picture but translated.
+Then, oh, your output image will have activations shifted too, right?
+- "several levels of pooling would cause the network to lose information about the precise position of detailed facial structure and micro-textures" I guess that's true
+    - "Hence, we apply max-pooling only to the first convolutional layer.
+We interpret these first layers as a front-end adaptive pre-processing stage" - but this is not the case for resnet, yolo etc., right?
+So this is ok?

+- The loss is the regular softmax-loss

 ### Encoding Learning